Cushing Syndrome Disease - Causes & Treatment

 - Tumors of the endocrine glands is inherited but rare condition

-Signs and symtoms will vary among individuals, but the most common symptom of Cushing syndrome is an increased appetitie and weight gain.
-Sometimes a physican may assume weight gain is just the patient overeating, and the disease can get overlooked until more symptoms develop.
+Signs and symptoms will vary among individuals, but the most common symptom of Cushing syndrome is an increased appetite, plus weight gain.
+Sometimes a physician may assume weight gain is just the patient overeating, and the disease can get overlooked until more symptoms develop.

 The common symptoms include:

-- Weight gain in a particular pattern, with fatty deposits commonly seen around the midsection, upper back, rounded face (called a moon face) and a buffalo hump between the shoulder blades
+- Weight gain in a particular pattern, with fatty deposits commonly seen between the shoulders, rounded face (called a moon face) and purple or pink stretch marks on the ski

 - Glucose intolerance and possibly diabetes